Do you use email marketing to grow your eCommerce sales?

 When I started my first business, I spent hours googling for tips on how to write my marketing emails.
 I’d heard about eCommerce businesses using email newsletters to increase sales, and that’s still true today.

-In 2018, the most successful online stores send email newsletters out on a regular basis – at least weekly!
+In 2020, the most successful online stores send email newsletters out on a regular basis – often multiple times weekly!

 Now, you might be thinking, “EEK – that’s a lotta emails and I don’t want to annoy my customers!”